birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_account_paradox.md

 ### Incorporation of treatment as a predictor in the model

+<mark>does this contradict elsewhere? do we include it elsewhere?</mark>

 Another method is to include treatment use as a predictor in the prognostic model.[[Pajouheshnia et al. 2017]](https://doi.org/10.1186%2Fs12874-017-0375-8)[[Schuit et al. 2013]](https://doi.org/10.1503/cmaj.120812) In practice, you won't be able to input "they have been treated or not" for the as-yet untreated patients - but you could use the model to estimate outcomes in scenarios where they are or are not treated.[[Pajouheshnia et al. 2017]](https://doi.org/10.1186%2Fs12874-017-0375-8)

 You could just add the indicator on top of the prognostic model, keeping the original coefficients fixed.[[Pajouheshnia et al. 2017]](https://doi.org/10.1186%2Fs12874-017-0375-8) However, if there is an interaction between the effectiveness of treatment and having a predictor (e.g. more effective in those with predictor), then the model will need to account for/incorporate this interaction.[[Schuit et al. 2013]](https://doi.org/10.1503/cmaj.120812) Instead therefore, the model could be entirely refitted with the addition of an indicator term for treatment, with the inclusion of interaction terms where anticipated.[[Pajouheshnia et al. 2017]](https://doi.org/10.1186%2Fs12874-017-0375-8)